-This is a guest post and recipe by Carol Kicinski …
+This post and gluten free mocha macaroons recipe comes from Carol Kicinski …

 Macaroons exemplify my philosophy of gluten-free eating and cooking.
 They are naturally and simply gluten-free cookies.
 They require no mixing of other gluten-free flours in a futile attempt to replicate the taste and texture of their glutenized counter parts.
 In fact, macaroons require no flour, just a mixture of egg whites and nut meal or coconut.